lathonez/cv/cv.md

 Technical Lead (Payments and Gaming)
 : *OpenBet*
 __Dec 2013 - Jan 2015__
-OpenBet are a London based trading platform providing software for most highstreet bookmakers in the UK, employing around 400 staff in 2015.<br><br>
+OpenBet are a London based trading platform providing software for most high street bookmakers in the UK, employing around 400 staff in 2015.<br><br>
 TLs at OpenBet handle the full management spectrum, from HR issues to performance appraisals.
 On the William Hill account, I was also responsible for managing the client's expectations on payments integrations and fixed odds gaming.<br><br>
 In 2015, the OpenBet stack was vanilla JS / HTML, a TCL application server, running on IBM Informix.<br><br>
 ~ Manage a team of eight including two remote staff based in Athens<br>